freyssin/elmis/README.md

 starting the state is *gpio.LOW*.
 * **blink**: temporarily change during 1 second the state of the GPIO5 associated to the shield.
 The period of change is defined in milliseconds by the delay local variable.

 #### Published datas

+Currently empty.

+### WS2812.lua

+This component correponds to the use of the Wemos WS2812 led shield.
+Be careful, the Wemos WS2812 led shield is not compatible with i2c components like SHT30 or DHT12.

+The led state is defined first by its status (on | off), and second by its color.
+There are 7 predefined colors: red, green, blue, yellow, magenta, cyan and white.
+At starting the led is off and its color is *green*.

+#### Remote actions

+* **on**: set on the RGB led with the color given in parameter.
+If there is no parameter or if the color is not defined the color is not changed.
+* **color**: change the color of the led with the color given in parameter.
+If there is no parameter or if the color is not defined the color is not changed.
+The color change will taken in account to the next state change.
+* **toggle**: change the state of the RGB led (on -> off, and off -> on).
+* **blink**: temporarily change during 1 second the state of the RGB led.
+The period of change is defined in milliseconds by the delay local variable.
+* **off**: set off the RGB led.

+#### Published datas